parklander/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)

-Here we see there definitely are differences.
+Here we see differences between weekend and weekday activity.
 There is more consistent activity throughout the day on the weekend and looks like a lot of sitting during the day during weekdays.